hwpplayer1/hwpplayer1/README.md

 ## 🇹🇷 Projects & Initiatives

-- **PSD (Procyberian Systems Distribution):** I'm lead to **[PSD](https://github.com/procyberian)** driving this project to develop the next generation of Free Software.
+- **PSD (Procyberian Systems Distribution):** I lead to **[PSD](https://github.com/procyberian)** driving this project to develop the next generation of Free Software.
 PSD is about ensuring that digital systems are free as in freedom, open, secure, and accessible for all humanity.
 - **QB Networks:** Our team provides 24/7/365 cyber security solutions for the public, always prioritizing freedom-respecting practices.
 - **Masscollabs Services:** A cloud platform dedicated to supporting and cultivating Free Software communities and projects.